liumapp/complicated-docker-demo/README.md

      there are two modules in docker-multy-eureka .

-     server-maven is build by docker-maven-plugin
+     server-maven is build by docker-maven-plugin .

-     server-profile is build by simple orders , for more details , plz read readme in server-profile
+     server-profile is build by simple orders .

+     for more details , plz read readme in server-profile

+### make multy Spring Cloud MicroServices .

+* we will use server-maven of docker-multy-eureka as eureka server .

+*